 Physical Therapy in South Portland and Cape Elizabeth for Pain Care

-Welcome to Southern Maine Physical Therapy’s resource on Radiofrequency Ablation.
+Welcome to Southern Maine Physical Therapy's resource about Piriformis Muscle Injections.

 This guide will help you understand:

 - what your doctor hopes to achieve